Soccer mom with kids in car caught in hail of bullets at New Orleans playground

 Police say they recovered over 60 shell casings from the scene.

 “I heard a lot of gunshots and that’s normal for me in New Orleans.
-It’s not like my first time hearing that,” neighbor Milton Carson said.
+It’s not like my first time hearing that,” Milton Carson says.

 Houses nearby were struck by bullets.
 Neighbors say they are living in fear because violence is everywhere.

-“People are living in fear to just go to the grocery store,” a neighbor said.
+“People are living in fear to just go to the grocery store,” a neighbor says.
 “You really just have to keep your head on a swivel and it shouldn’t be like that.”

-“It’s just too close to home,” another neighbor, Melvin Bouis said.
+“It’s just too close to home,” Melvin Bouis says.
 “Too close to home.”

 Coach Farrell says he will now have to move the soccer program out of the area until they know it’s safe.